 Renting a car can be simply done through a rental desk or an online booking.
-Due to the popularity of leisure travel, travelers often prefer to submit bookings online through price comparison sites in order to obtain the most cost-effective package.
+Due to the popularity of tourism, travelers often prefer to submit bookings online through various price comparison websites in order to obtain the most cost-effective package.
 A standard rental booking mechanism begins with price research, known as “obtaining a quote”.

 Step 1: Compare.

 First, you must enter the desired pickup and drop-off locations, dates, and time on the rental website(s) and choose the preferred payment method from “Pay Now” (pay all the agreed initial costs and fees in advance prior to pick up), “Pay Partial” (pay a portion of the total cost, and pay the rest at the rental counter when the car is picked up), or “Pay at Pickup” (Pay all costs and fees at the rental counter when the car is picked up).
 “Pay at Pickup” appears to have the most flexibility since it avoids the hassle of cancellation fees, however, it is often slightly more expensive.